EyeSeeTea/ocb-d2-scripts/README.md

 -   Accepted: Upper case and underscore
 -   Errors: All the other characters.
 Name and code uniques across option sets.

-And additional patterns you can find in folder src/domain/entities/options (files ends with Strategy)
+Additional patterns can be found in the folder src/domain/entities/options (files ending with Strategy).

 ```shell
 yarn start options analyze \